vegaprotocol/vega/cmd/examples/README.md

 vegawallet key generate --wallet=C --home=vegahome
 ```

-Next you need to fiddle with the vega config file to switch the blockchain on by chaning the `BlockChain` section in `vegahome/config/node/config.toml` to look the this:
+Next you need to fiddle with the vega config file to switch the blockchain on by changing the `BlockChain` section in `vegahome/config/node/config.toml` to look like this:
 ```
 [Blockchain]
   Level = "Info"